 - How they behave online and what seems to interest them.

-More than 80% of consumers are willing to share this type of data with brands they trust in exchange for a more personalized experience.
+More than 80% of consumers are willing to share this data type with brands they trust in exchange for a more personalized experience.
 And as many as 90% of consumers say they’re willing to share such data if they can get an easier or less expensive experience with a brand.

 When you have a customer profile, you can personalize the shopping experience just for that person — from offers targeted to their needs to product recommendations that only apply to their situation.
 For example, if someone just bought a small kitchen appliance, you can recommend the specific accessories that go with that item — down to color and model number.

 Start Working on Personalization Today

 Net Solutions can help you design eCommerce sites and apps that delight users and boost your bottom line.
 Our digital commerce team brings online retail experience and tech talent to the table to help you improve ecommerce website design and build solutions that drive brand awareness, customer loyalty and higher conversion rates, and that includes eCommerce personalization.
 For more information about how we can help you connect with consumers, reach out for a consultation today.